elijah629/redditlang/RedditLang Spec GenZ.md

 ### String

-An array of chars, a string, can represent data
+Strings be poppin' off, with an array of characters (dont tell anyone, i added my idea where a character is an array of booleans, comment e if you notice)

 ### Number

-A number can store any value.
+A number can store any flipping integer from A-Z, 0-9, Monday to Sunday.
+They're bussin'!

 #### Decimal

-- This can store fractional numbers
+- Ever wanted to use your rad numbers, with your cool decimals?
+Well, now you can!
+Like a float with more bussiness.

 ```r
 <UNARY_OPERATOR><VALUE>.<VALUE>